-The Bagley’s cottage at Stramongate was located in one of Kendal’s old yards opposite St. George’s Theatre.
+The Bagley’s house at Stramongate was located in one of Kendal’s old yards opposite St. George’s Theatre.
 Bagley’s father, John, took employment at the theatre working as a scene shifter, whilst his mother, Hannah, ran lodging accommodation at their cottage.
 Such was Hannah’s reputation for providing good accommodation and food, that many of the actors in the touring companies boarded with the Bagley family.

 One such visitor was the actor Basil Rathbone, later famous for his portrayal of Sherlock Holmes in the feature films of the 1940’s.
 It was on Rathbone’s knee that the young Desmond Bagley was ‘dandled’.
 The famous Shakespearian actor, and cousin of Rathbone, Sir Frank Benson, also boarded with the Bagley family.
-In November 1926, Benson fell down the front steps of the Bagley’s cottage, suffering a head wound during the fall that required twenty-three stitches.
+In November 1926, Benson fell down the front steps of the Bagley’s house, suffering a head wound during the fall that required twenty-three stitches.

 Bagley’s schooling continued at the St. Peter and St. Paul Catholic Elementary School in Pilkington Street.
 Born with a speech impediment Bagley’s childhood was not unhappy, though his stammer marked him out as different amongst his peers.
 He later said of his impediment: